keter45/DesafioTwitterWebScrap/README.md

     $ ruby '2.5.3'

-To run this project execute:
+To run this project first do:

     $ bundle install